SteeltoeOSS/Documentation/guides/stream/stream-intro.md

 ### Quick Start

-This guide will show you how to create a Steeltoe Stream servfice that receives messages coming from messaging middleware of your choice and logs the received message to the console.
+This guide will show you how to create a Steeltoe Stream service that receives messages coming from messaging middleware of your choice and logs the received message to the console.

 We call it `LoggingConsumer`.
 While not very practical, it provides a good introduction to some of the main concepts and abstractions, making it easier to digest the rest of this user guide.